Classic Sci Fi TV: Our ongoing look back at many of the classics of science fiction and fantasy television.

 Interesting Fact: There was also a Space Patrol television series from the 1960s, but it aired in Britain and featured Gerry Anderson-style puppets (though he did not produce the show).
 It had a similar premise to the 1950s live-action show and also borrowed heavily from Anderson’s Fireball XL5.
 The show aired under the name Planet Patrol in the United States so as not to confuse it with the original Space Patrol which was still airing in syndication in some markets.

 Where Can You Watch It?
 A fair number of episodes have been released on DVD, though many of those are now out of print (the Blu-ray set on Amazon is for the British show mentioned above and it is PAL format).
-Space Patrol is not streaming on any of the major services, but you can find a nice sampling of episodes on YouTube at this link (the old-style commercials are a hoot!).
+The show is currently streaming for free (with ads) on Tubi TV, and since it is in the public domain you can find episodes on YouTube as well (the ones with the old-style adds are a hoot).

 Read More About the Show: Wikipedia | IMDb.com